dallinb/ansible-sandbox/README.md

 The file [`.travis.yml`](.travis.yml) configures the project to run on [TravisCI](https://travis-ci.org/dallinb/ansible-sandbox).
 It has been written to cache the Ruby gems and Python packages to improve performance.
-The Docker image is not cached as the is
+The Docker image is not cached as this is
 [advised against](https://docs.travis-ci.com/user/caching/#Things-not-to-cache)
 in the TravisCI documentation.
 The build installation and build steps for Travis are mirrored in the provided